natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-02-gods-close-up.md

 description: Reflecting on the beauty and depth of the third episode of "This American Life," a piece that explores the themes of outcasts and representation.
 emoji: 🎨
 tags:
+  - 🎥 Documentaries
-  - 🖌️ Artists
+  - 🌍 Culture
-  - 🌟 Representation
+  - 🌈 Hope
-  - 🤔 Outcasts
+  - ✍️ Literature
 haiku: |
   Brush strokes tell a tale,
   Models and colors collide,